 blueStone Staffing believes the wellbeing of its team is the top priority, and this is reflected in our culture.
 We design role descriptions and interview processes with the utmost transparency and agency in mind.
 We provide clear expectations, diligently try to understand your needs and goals, and create from that an acceptable contract that works for both parties.
 As a result, we build exceptional trust and comfort in our team that translates to remarkable performance.

 We also respect our members’ boundaries, observing their preferred timeframes and working with them accordingly.
 We understand that the staffing industry in specific can be a rapidly-moving and sometimes unpredictable environment; this makes attention to employee wellbeing that much more important.
 It’s especially critical in a fully-remote environment like ours, where working habits can tend to become more blurred.
-These tenants are fully supported by the management team, a necessary requirement for successful work/life commitments.
+These tenets are fully supported by the management team, a necessary requirement for successful work/life commitments.

 blueStone Staffing is a Certified Woman-Owned IT Staffing Company.
 We were founded in 2002.
 One of North America’s premier staffing firms, we assist mid-tier to Fortune 500 clients.
 We find talented candidates that can help complete your project on time and within budget.
 Our company is transforming the staffing industry. blueStone has excelled over the last 19 years, becoming the vendor of choice for many of the Fortune 1000 companies located in the United States.
 We hope to be the consultant that you trust your professional IT project needs to!
 We will surround you with meaningful attention.
 Our team creates long-term relationships with our clients, candidates, and associates.
 In brief, we help great people execute their vision.